bangelev/TestyTales-V1/README.md

 # Recipe App

 The Recipe App is a web application that allows users to manage and discover recipes.
-It provides functionality to add, update, and retrieve recipes using a RESTful API.
+It provides functionality to add, update,delete and retrieve recipes using a RESTful API.

 ## Features

-- Add, update, and retrieve recipes with details such as name, category, ingredients, instructions, and cooking time.
+- Add, update, delete, and retrieve recipes with details such as name, category, ingredients, instructions, and cooking time.
 - Error handling for various scenarios, such as recipe not found or internal server errors.
+- Sign in users with GitHub OAuth
+- Load sign-in users and logout

 ## Installation